plusonelabs/calendar-widget/README.md

 ## Features

 * Displays all events from your calendars.
-Optionally shows past events
+Optionally shows past events.
 * Automatically updates when you add/delete/modify an event.
-Or you may update the list instantly
+Or you may update the list instantly.
-* Select only the calendars you want to see in the widget
+* Select only the calendars you want to see in the widget.
+* Create several widgets, if you need.
+Each widget will have its own settings, including filters and selected calendars.
-* Customize colors of the widget background and texts
+* Customize colors of the widget background and texts.
-* Scroll through the list of upcoming events
+* Scroll through the list of upcoming events.
-* Customize the text size of the widget
+* Customize the text size of the widget.
-* Fully resizable widget
+* Fully resizable widget with two alternative layouts.
-* Indicators for alerts and recurring events
+* Indicators for alerts and recurring events.
+* Lock time zone when travelling to different time zones.
+* Turn off Day headers and see dates in the "Days from today" column.
-* Supports Android tablets
+* Android v.4.0 up to v.7 supported.
+Supports Android tablets.

 ## Collaborate